ruifernando7/nestjs-swagger-nested-object/README.md

 ```
 @ApiProperty({ type: [FurOtherDto] })
  ```
 the attributes in fur-other.dto.ts shows up.
-I belive this is a bug when showing nested object.
-I found this issue https://github.com/nestjs/swagger/issues/724 and i think, it's not been resolved yet.
+I believe this is a bug when showing nested object.
+I found this issue https://github.com/nestjs/swagger/issues/724 and i think, it hasn't been resolved yet.
 Thanks

 ## Installation